2D implementation of Kinetic-diffusion Monte Carlo in Eiron: Simulation results

 We now present the performance of our implementation, both in terms of accuracy and computational efficiency.
 In Section~\ref{sec:resultskinetic}, we consider the low-collisional, kinetic test case ($R_\text{cx} \ll \Delta t^{-1}$).
 Here we show that KDMC and kinetic simulations converge to the same results as $\Delta t \to 0$, with comparable computational cost.
 In Section~\ref{sec:resultsdiffusive}, we consider a high-collisional, diffusive test case ($R_\text{cx} \gg \Delta t^{-1}$).
 Here we show that KDMC and kinetic simulations also converge as $R_\text{cx} \to \infty$, with the KDMC simulations significantly outperforming the kinetic simulations in terms of computational cost.
 In general, one expects the largest errors to occur when $\Delta t$ and $R_\text{cx}$ are of the same order of magnitude.

 Throughout this Section, our test-case is a two-dimensional slab with ionizing boundaries.
 In what follows, we normalize all simulation parameters, assuming that the domain has dimensions $1\;\text{m} \times 1\;\text{m}$.
 We initialize all particles using an isotropic point-source at the center of the domain with velocities sampled from a 2D-Maxwellian.
-We then simulate the particles to a given end time $t_\text{end}$, at which point we construct a histogram of their final location in the domain using a $128 \times 128$-grid.
+We then simulate the particles to a given end time $t_\text{end}$, at which point we construct a scaled histogram of their final location in the domain using a $128 \times 128$-grid, such that the solution integrates to one.
 We consider homogeneous collision backgrounds, with a fixed charge-exchange rate $R_\text{cx}$.
 Post-collisional velocities are sampled from an unbiased isotropic Maxwellian.
 We elaborate on precise numerical parameter values when discussing individual test-cases.

 The simulations discussed in this section were run on CSC's Mahti supercomputer~\cite{CSC2025} using 128 OpenMP threads all running on separate CPU cores.